bamiano/zombielist/README.md

 What we want to give the user:
 - Predaredness question list - part of user signup
+- Map of grocery stores, supply stores, weapon depots, and hidehouts
-- List of favorite locations to hide out
+- The ability to favorite locations to view later
-- List of necessary items
+- List of necessary items to buy

 Technology list
 - Ruby on Rails